 <a href="#" data-toggle="tab">My projects</a>

-These attributes are actively used in JavaScript plugins, and they allow you to not get tied up with classes.
-In DOM elements, they're accessible by a special property called dataset
+Programmers actively use these attributes in JavaScript plugins to not get tied up with classes.
+In DOM elements, they're accessible by a property called dataset:

 console.log(el.dataset.toggle); // => tab